|Estimation of Mode Effects in the Health and Retirement Study Using Measurement Models

 |Cernat, A, Couper, MP, Ofstedal, MBeth

-Using multiple modes to collect data is becoming a standard practice in survey agencies.
-While this should save costs and decrease non-response error it may have detrimental effects on measurement quality.
-This can happen because different modes have distinct measurement biases which, when combined with selection effects, can increase the total survey error of a mixed-mode survey relative to a single mode approach.
-In this paper we use a quasi-experimental design from the Health and Retirement Study to compare the measurement quality of a number of scales between face-to-face, telephone and Web modes.
+Using multiple modes to collect data is becoming a standard practice in surveys.
+While this should lower costs and reduce nonresponse error, it may have detrimental effects on measurement quality.
+This is of special concern in panel surveys where a key focus is on measuring change over time and where changing modes may have an effect on key measures.
+In this paper, we use a quasi-experimental design from the Health and Retirement Study to compare the measurement quality of two scales between face-to-face, telephone, and Web modes.
 Panel members were randomly assigned to receive a telephone survey or enhanced face-to-face survey in the 2010 core wave, while this was reversed in the 2012 core wave.
 In 2011, panelists with Internet access completed a Web survey containing selected questions from the core waves.
-We examine the responses from 3251 respondents who participated in all three waves, using latent models to identify measurement mode effects.
-Two of the scales, depression and physical activity, show systematic differences between interviewer administered modes (i.e., face-to-face and telephone) and the self-administered one (i.e., Web) while religiosity shows no differences of measurement between modes.
+We examine the responses from 3,251 respondents who participated in all three waves, using latent variable models to identify measurement mode effects.
+The two scales, depression and physical activity, show systematic differences between interviewer-administered modes (i.e., face-to-face and telephone) and the self-administered one (i.e., Web).
 Possible explanations are discussed.

 |J Surv Stat Methodol